 The entire situation is deeply frustrating for everyone involved.
 The customer has purchased a domain and cannot use it.
 The reseller, try as they might to help their customer, has found themselves caught up in a series of policy dead-ends.
 We would love to help, but thanks to the iron fist of ICANN compliance, are forced to follow bad policy.
 We’re now left to hope that the Telcos in India will prove to be more open to reason and work with us to change the way our SMS messages are relayed to their clients.

 This example doesn’t just illustrate how the ICANN organization is failing in its duty to reasonably enforce policy; it makes clear the fact that the entire ICANN community, as the body responsible for creating policy, is failing domain name registrants – the very group of people that ICANN, and all of us in this industry, are intended to serve.

 ICANN’s policy development process is obviously broken.
-It’s equally obvious that the ICANN community’s approach to fixing it must be grounded in a solid understanding of their customers’ needs and a commitment to better registrant-experience.
+It’s equally obvious that the ICANN community’s approach to fixing it must be grounded in a solid understanding of their customers’ needs and a commitment to a better registrant experience.
 We need to refocus our efforts on creating policy that protects registrants, without creating unintended loopholes and dead-ends.
-Until then, all we can do is wish best of luck to our customers in India and elsewhere in the world.
+Until then, all we can do is wish the best of luck to our customers in India and elsewhere in the world.